Bone meal: Fertilizer

 Bone meal provides phosphorus and calcium to plants, along with a largely inconsequential amount of nitrogen.
 The N-P-K rating of bone meal is typically 3–15–0 along with a calcium content of around 12% (18% CaO equiv.), although it can vary quite a bit depending on the source from 1–13–0 to 3–22–0.

 As bone meal is water-insoluble, it needs to be broken down before the plant can absorb it, either by soil acidity or by microbial activity producing acids.
 According to the Colorado State University, it can only be broken down in acidic soil (pH < 7.0) and releases its nutrients over a span of 1 to 4 months.

 History

-The process was first suggested by Justus von Liebig (dissolving animal bones in sulphuric acid) around 1840 and first used in Britain by Rev James Robertson in Ellon, Aberdeenshire in 1841.
+The process was first suggested by Justus von Liebig (dissolving animal bones in sulphuric acid) around 1840 and first used in Britain by James Robertson in Ellon, Aberdeenshire in 1841.

 Before Liebig, the expansion of agriculture had depleted the soil of essential nutrients.
 In desperation, farmers collected the bones from major battlefields like the Battle of Waterloo and the Battle of Austerlitz to crush them and refertilize the soil.

 In 19th-century Europe, large-scale production and international trade in bone meal was seen as essential for agricultural development.